-Hey, before you start to learn, why not grab a glass cup of water and sip gradually as you read on.
-If you’ve done that, let’s start now with the first one!
+Hey, before you start to learn, why not grab a glass cup of water and sip as you read on.
+Believing that you have done that, let’s start now with the first one!

 8 Ways to Make Your Children Enjoy Their Holiday

 This is where the journey starts.
 If you’ve not done this for a while, it might come to your kids like a surprise.
 So, be tactful.

 - Show them you care about their opinions, add their suggestions into your list.

-Use your notebook to note their points.
-For proper cooperation, you might have to turn off the T.V, and if they own mobile devices, ask them to turn it off.
+Buy fruits or snacks and allow them to eat as the conversation progresses.
+Turn off the T.V, and if they own mobile devices, ask them to turn it off.

-3. Do House Chores Together
+2. Do House Chores Together

-You can make your children enjoy their holiday by teaching the habit of attending to chores in their tender age during this time.
+You can make your children enjoy their holiday by teaching the habit of attending to chores at their tender age during this time.

 During school hours, they might have been helping out, but this time, they have the opportunity to do more.
 Chores they can help with include:

-Car washing: If you have one.
+- Car washing: If you have one.

-Mopping and washing: Some parts of the house–toilets and kitchen especially
+- Mopping and washing: Some parts of the house–toilets and kitchen, especially

-Assist in Cooking: You can start to teach them how to cook and how to make recipes
+- Assist in Cooking: You can start to teach them how to cook and how to make recipes.

 Assign duties according to their age.
 You can assign duties while you are away and promise to check what they’ve done when you are back.
 Commend little tasks; this will give them the drive to do more.

 4. Teach Them

-Kids appreciate it when their parents devote time for them to help them in their academic works.
+Kids appreciate it when their parents devote time to them to help them in their academic works.
 You want to prepare them for the next session; your involvement will go a greater length.